-• California has been the nation’s leading dairy state since 1993, when it surpassed Wisconsin in milk production.
-California is ranked first in the U.S. in the production of total milk, butter, ice cream, nonfat dry milk, and whey protein concentrate.
-California is second in cheese production.
+- California has been the nation’s leading dairy state since 1993, when it surpassed Wisconsin in milk production.
+California is ranked first in the U.S. in the production of milk, butter, ice cream and nonfat dry milk.
+California is second in cheese and yogurt production.
 (CDFA)

-• California accounts for 21% of the United States’ milk production.
-In 2012, California produced 42 billion pounds of milk – more than one-fifth of the nation’s total production.
-(CDFA)
+- California accounts for one-fifth of the United States’ milk production.
+In 2021, California produced 41.9 billion pounds of milk – more than one-fifth of the nation’s total production.
+(USDA)

-• Dairy farming is a leading agricultural commodity in California, producing $7 billion in annual retail sales in 2012.
+- Dairy farming is a leading agricultural commodity in California, producing $7.57 billion cash receipts from milk production in 2021.
 (CDFA)

-• Approximately forty-three percent of all of California milk goes to make California cheese.
+- Approximately 46% of all of California milk goes to make California cheese.
 (CDFA)

-• Currently there are more than 1,500 California dairy families, whose farms house 1.82 million milk cows.
+- Currently there are more than 1,100 California dairy farms, housing 1.72 million milk cows.
 Approximately one out of every five dairy cows in the U.S. lives in California.
 (CDFA)

-• California’s milk standards exceed federal standards because California processors add nonfat milk solids which offer improved taste and nutritional benefits.
+- California’s fluid milk standards exceed federal standards because California processors add nonfat milk solids which offer improved taste and nutritional benefits.
 California milk exceeds the federal guidelines for the amounts of calcium and protein in each serving.